Saanvi960/Saanvi-project/README.md

 # Saanvi-project
-This is a project of Git and Github by Saanvi.
+This is a project of Git & Github by Saanvi.